-By Sol Rodriguez, Content Creator for Vamos Academy.
+By Monica Alma, Content Creator for Vamos Academy.

 Argentina is a mainly Catholic country.
 God appears in the Introduction of our Constitution, which says: “summoning God’s protection, source of reason and justice”.
 Also, public servants such as ministers, deputies, and even the President can choose to swear to God when they assume their responsibilities.
 This is why Argentine people have a big list of virgins, saints, and pagan saints.
 As well as why some social rights are so hard to get, like when Legal Abortion was firstly debated in Congress in 2015.

 Unlike churches and temples in Europe, the entrance in Argentina is completely free in the majority of churches and temples.
 And we have diverse churches and temples for everyone.
 Here is a list of 5 emblematic churches in Buenos Aires you won’t want to miss!

 These are the top 5 popular churches in Buenos Aires, Argentina:

 Basílica Nuestra Señora del Pilar Church

 Next to the Recoleta Cemetery and in front of Plaza Francia, is the impressive Basilica of Pilar.
 It’s the second oldest church in Buenos Aires with very well preserved colonial architecture.
 In its interior, it preserves the original baroque style.
 According to its website, when it was first built it was the highest point of the city and sailors used to look at it for orientation.
 You should visit the historic cloisters (there’s an entrance fee) where different artworks are displayed: oils, books, furniture, liturgical robes and different images.
 Nearby the Basilica there’s a lot of bars and restaurants where you can grab a bite.
 On the weekends, there’s also a Market in Plaza Francia you should check out.

 Address: Junín 1898, Recoleta